News Center

 popular alternatives:

-if none of the above solutions work, it's possible that your vim
+vimif none of the above solutions work, it's possible that your vim installation is corrupted. reinstalling vim may resolve the issue.

-to use proper encoding settings.these steps should help resolve the garbled text issue when using vi
+sudo apt-get remove vim sudo apt-get install vim utf-8.$term settings for compatibility..vimrc to use proper encoding settings.these steps should help resolve the garbled text issue when using vi or vim in ubuntu.